Our Review Process

 Coconut is a very healthy food for everyone.
 It has high nutritional value which makes it a superfood.
 If you’re wondering ‘can a person with diabetes eat coconut’, then yes, they can but it is recommended that they eat it in moderation due to the high fat content.
 There are different types of coconut products available such as coconut water, coconut milk, coconut flour and all of these have different benefits.
 Let’s learn more about coconut and diabetes

 Answering ‘can diabetics eat coconut’, these various benefits of coconut make it a good source of nutrients even for people with a diabetic disorder.
+Read more to know about what level of blood sugar is dangerous?

 The glycemic index, simply put, is a measure of how quickly a food causes our blood sugar levels to rise.
 Any food that has a low glycemic index is safe for people living with diabetes.
 Since coconuts have different variations, the glycemic index of all these differ.
 In average coconut glycemic index is 42.
 Wondering ‘is coconut milk good for diabetes’?
 The answer is yes, its glycemic index is 41 which is lower than the low range.
 While the glycemic index of coconut sugar and coconut flour is 35 and 65 respectively, coconut milk is still the best choice for people with diabetes.
 Due to its low GI, coconut milk helps to maintain the blood sugar levels in people with this disorder.
 It raises blood sugar levels slowly and ensures that a person does not get a sugar rush.
 Simply put, ‘is coconut milk good for diabetes’?, yes. is coconut milk good for diabetics